yousif-khalil-abdulkarim/daiso-core/website/docs/Components/SharedLock/SharedLockProviderFactory.md

 ```

 :::info
-Note that the `LockProviderFactory` is immutable, meaning any configuration override returns a new instance rather than modifying the existing one.
+Note that the `SharedLockProviderFactory` is immutable, meaning any configuration override returns a new instance rather than modifying the existing one.
 :::

 ## Further information

-For further information refer to [`@daiso-tech/core/lock`](https://yousif-khalil-abdulkarim.github.io/daiso-core/modules/Lock.html) API docs.
+For further information refer to [`@daiso-tech/core/shared-lock`](https://yousif-khalil-abdulkarim.github.io/daiso-core/modules/SharedLock.html) API docs.